 Camden is the home of all types and you can expect to see everything from punks to fetish lovers, street artists and goods from all over the world.

 The food stalls are as mixed as London’s population and feature Chinese, Thai, Indian, Italian, African and Mexican cuisines.
 And if you want to save some money, you should eat at the market.

 You may consider Camden too touristy but it’s a good way to get a better sense of London’s eccentricity.
-And it’s the reason it’s on my list of the seven best things to do in London for free.
+And it’s the reason it’s on my list of the seven best free things to do in London.

-Exploring London’s diversity, Greenwich, the 6th on my list of the best things to do in London for free, is a part of the city that will make you think that you’re in another city.
+Exploring London’s diversity, Greenwich is a part of the city that will make you think that you’re in another city.

 The Chapel and the Dining Hall of this former hospital is open to the public and the Painted Hall has one of the most magnificent ceilings in Europe.
 I was amazed by visiting this college.